epicDirk/pvValidator/README.md

 `make` and
 `make install` (It will do a local installation of the python modules).

+If the `EPICS` enviroment is not sourced or `PYBINDPATH` not set, Makefile will stop compilation.

 Then you can run the CLI **pvValidator.py**